usc-isi-i2/kgtk/docs/transform/query.md

-  --order-by CLAUSE     ORDER BY clause of a Kypher query --skip CLAUSE         SKIP clause of a Kypher query --limit CLAUSE        LIMIT clause of a Kypher query --para NAME=VAL       zero or more named value parameters to be passed to
+  --order-by CLAUSE     ORDER BY clause of a Kypher query --skip CLAUSE         SKIP clause of a Kypher query --limit CLAUSE        LIMIT clause of a Kypher query --multi N             split each result into N separate edges or output rows
-                        the query
+                        of equal number of columns --para NAME=VAL       zero or more named value parameters to be passed to the query
   --spara NAME=VAL      zero or more named string parameters to be passed to